WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes/Meeting_Minutes_20240502.md

+# Agenda

-Remaining CIFFC Funds
+## Remaining CIFFC Funds
 -BC did not provide approval for Neal to be part of a not-for-profit foundation.
 -Canada Wildfire may be an option for CIFFC to transfer remaining WISE funds to.
 -Canada Wildfire is a now a not-for-profit.
 -GNWT is a member of Canada Wildfire.

-Wildfire Resilient Futures Initiative
+# Wildfire Resilient Futures Initiative

 -Open source WISE
 -EOL Prometheus